yjg30737/pyqt-custom-titlebar-window/README.md

 ## Included Packages
 * <a href="https://pypi.org/project/pyqt-frameless-window/0.0.61/">pyqt-frameless-window (v0.0.61, Legacy)</a> - To import parent class `FramelessWindow`
-* <a href="https://github.com/yjg30737/pyqt-windows-buttons-widget.git">pyqt-windows-buttons-widget</a> - To provide Windows 10 OS style min/max/close buttons with menu bar
-* <a href="https://github.com/yjg30737/pyqt-mac-buttons-widget.git">pyqt-mac-buttons-widget</a> - To provide macOS style of min/max/close buttons with menu bar
-* <a href="https://github.com/yjg30737/pyqt-top-titlebar-widget.git">pyqt-top-titlebar-widget</a> - For adding top title bar feature
-* <a href="https://github.com/yjg30737/pyqt-svg-label.git">pyqt-svg-label</a> - For setting icon/title to menu bar if user shows menu bar only

 ## Feature
 * If you drag the frame, window will be resized.